German Limited Company (GmbH)

 The German GmbH is most closely comparable to the Anglo-American "Limited" (Ltd.).

-The GmbH is the most widespread legal form in German economics.
+The GmbH is the most widespread legal form in German business.
 In addition to this, the GmbH is the most preferred by foreign investors when founding a German company, and also by foreign companies when founding an entity in Germany.

 Founding a GmbH

 To set up a GmbH, at least one founding shareholder is required, that is either a natural or legal person, but it can also be another legally capable company (e.g. OHG, KG).
 The person can be based in Germany but this is not a legal requirement.

 The nominal capital required for founding is at least 25,000 euros.
 An alternative to this is an asset-based foundation, whereby the contributed economic goods (real estate, company shares, machines etc.) must also have a common value of at least 25,000 euros.